 Thank You for Inconveniencing Me

 Scenario 1: Old Timey Municipal Water Utility is upgrading a section of main and shuts off the supply.
-The service interruption comes without warning, just as Mr. Neighbor is ducking under the stream to rinse the shampoo out of his hair.
+The service interruption comes without warning just as Mr. Neighbor is getting ready to rinse the shampoo out of his hair.
 He’s not happy.
 In fact, he’s 4% less happy with Old Timey than he was before he got in the shower.

 This was just one compelling takeaway from the The Water Utility Residential Customer Satisfaction Study conducted by JD Powers in 2018.

 When your customers hear from you, they are happier with you.
-Customers who recall just 4 – 5 communications from their water utility are nearly 15% more satisfied than customers who recall none.
+In fact, customers who recall just 4 – 5 communications from their water utility are nearly 15% more satisfied than customers who recall none.

 Sounds like a great reason to open the doors and start talking to the people you serve.